awslabs/ec2-spot-workshops/content/020_eksctl/launcheks.md

 `eksctl create cluster` command allows you to create the cluster and managed nodegroups in sequence.
 There are a few things to note in the configuration that we just used to create the cluster and a managed nodegroup.

+ * Resources created by `eksctl` have the tag `karpenter.sh/discovery` with the cluster name as the value.
+We'll need this later.
  * Nodegroup configurations are set under the **managedNodeGroups** section, this indicates that the node group is managed by EKS.
  * Nodegroup instance type is **m5.large** with **minSize** to 0, **maxSize** to 3 and **desiredCapacity** to 2.
 This nodegroup has capacity type set to On-Demand Instances by default.